oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

    ![Preferences page with experience field correctly labeled.](images/fullStackChange/preferencesTranslated.png).

+   The presence of the user experience field confirms that we edited the right file.

 4. Next we need to update the component's `*.ts` file to add some logic to our field.
-In the `core/templates/pages/preferences-page/preferences-page.component.ts`, you'll find a `PreferencesPageComponent` class.
+This file will have the same path as the HTML file we just edited, except it will end in `.ts` instead of `.html`.
+The file is `core/templates/pages/preferences-page/preferences-page.component.ts`, and there you'll find a `PreferencesPageComponent` class.
 Add to that class an instance variable for the user experience with a default value so we can see that it works:

    ```diff
      userBio: string;